KRochaS/ignite-challenge-chapter-iii/README.md

 Developed using ReactJS and Next.js, the challenge was to build a blog from scratch.

 The key challenge was to seamlessly integrate data from Prismic, a content management system, and ensure that blog's interface matches the design provided in Figma.
-Using SSG (Static Site Genaration), technique that allows us to pre-build our web pages during the development process, significantly improving website performance.
+Using SSG (Static Site Genaration), technique that allows to pre-build the web pages during the development process, significantly improving website performance.

 ## :books: Tecnologias e libs